 Potential cases of fraud across different verticals are being identified by machine learning that is being used to fight money laundering.
 Tools that compare millions of transactions at high speeds are being developed to distinguish accurately between the legitimate and fraudulent transactions on the buyer and seller sides.

-A successful integration into business applications is required for machine learning to operate effectively.
+Successful integration into business applications is required for machine learning to operate effectively.
 If the last lap of application integration is not possible, then a sophisticated statistical model or organized data won’t make much of a difference as the benefits of machine learning cannot be fully tapped into by financial institutions.
 The insight that a financial transaction is fraudulent can be made actionable through this essential integration; otherwise, the fraudulent attempt will go unchecked.

 A significant challenge for fraud detection solutions is the undisputed presence of a wide variety of threat types.
 More advanced techniques are being used by criminal minds in order to siphon away revenue from companies.
 In the light of the complexity involved, fraud detection techniques used in data analytics need to excel at creating connections from raw data and ascertaining which interactions convey potential fraudulent behavior.